 They are wrong on both counts.
-Neither the House nor Senate plans would meaningfully improve economic growth, at least not on a sustained basis.
-Growth would be stronger initially, since the deficit-financed tax cuts are a fiscal stimulus.
+Neither the House nor Senate plans will meaningfully improve economic growth, at least not on a sustained basis.
+Growth would be stronger initially since the deficit-financed tax cuts are fiscal stimulus.
 But given that the economy is operating at full employment, stronger inflation and higher interest rates will result.
 The economic benefit of the lower tax rates on business investment is washed out by the higher interest rates, and the economy ends up no bigger than it would have been without the tax cuts.

-This is evident in simulations of the Moody's Analytics macro model, which is similar to models used by the Federal Reserve, Congressional Budget Office, and the Joint Committee on Taxation-the official budget scorer of tax legislation.4 Under the House plan, real GDP growth is 30 basis points higher in 2018, adding close to 500,000 jobs and pushing unemployment below 4% (see Table 2).5 Since this is well below the full-employment unemployment rate, which the Federal Reserve and Moody's Analytics estimate to be 4.5%, the Fed responds by tightening monetary policy more aggressively.
-Long-term interest rates also increase because of the monetary tightening and investor expectations of larger future budget deficits.6 Although lower corporate tax rates by themselves would incent more business investment because of the resulting lower after-tax cost of capital, the higher interest rates largely wash this out by increasing the cost of capital.7 In the end, the
+This is evident in simulations of the Moody's Analytics macro model, which is similar to models used by the Federal Reserve, Congressional Budget Office, and the Joint Committee on Taxation-the official budget scorer of tax legislation.4 Under the House plan, real GDP growth is 30 basis points higher in 2018, adding close to half a million jobs, and pushing unemployment below 4% (see Table 2).5 Since this is well below the full-employment unemployment rate, which the Federal Reserve and Moody's Analytics currently estimate to be 4.5%, the Fed responds by tightening monetary policy more aggressively.
+Long-term interest rates also increase due to the monetary tightening and to investor expectations of larger future budget deficits.6 While lower corporate tax rates by themselves would incent more business investment due to the resulting lower after-tax cost of capital, the higher interest rates largely wash this out by increasing the

-Table 2: Difference Between House Ways and Means Tax Plan and Current Law
+Table 2: Difference Between House Tax Plan and Current Law